-FST 100 Introduction to Foodservice Industry 3-0-3 This course is designed to develop an understanding of the foodservice industry and its career paths.
-Emphasis is placed on employability skills and attitudes relating to career goals.
-Upon completion, students should be able to identify job opportunities, job requirements, and career paths in the foodservice industry.
+FST 100 Introduction to Foodservice Industry 3-0-3 This course is designed to develop an understanding of the foodservice industry, its terminology, mathematics, and measurements.
+Emphasis is placed on employability skills, vocabulary, and culinary math including fractions, ratio and measurements.
+Emphasis is placed on employability skills, vocabulary, and culinary math including fractions, ratio and proportion, and percents.
+Upon completion, students should be able to identify career paths, convert recipes, and differentiate standard measurements.
 This course is restricted to the Foodservice Technology program and is approvable for offering only at designated Department of Correction facilities.